|VACATION TRAVEL DESTINATIONS|

 Most people today know Wren as “architect,” and some consider him Britain’s greatest architect.
 His statue joins 31 other great British architects on the exterior of the Victoria and Albert Museum in South Kensington.

-Wren's best known work, St. Paul’s Cathedral, is also considered his masterpiece and has a full page following this one.
+Wren's best known work, St. Paul’s Cathedral, is also considered his masterpiece covered with a full page following this one.

 Wren’s handiwork and innovation can be found throughout the City of London.

 Appointed Surveyor General by King Charles II, he shouldered much of the responsiblity for the City’s rebuilding after the Great Fire of 1666.
 Wren did much more than supervise; the records and designs show that he was personally involved in much of the rebuilding and new construction projects.

 Since this work included St. Paul’s and 51 other churches in the City, Wren must have been one of the great multitaskers of his age.